arnholm/angelcad/README.md

 AngelCAD build system is based on [Code::Blocks](http://codeblocks.org/) and CPDE as described in [cpde_utils](https://github.com/arnholm/cpde_utils).
 To build AngelCAD it is required to install Code::Blocks and configure it as documented.
 On Linux, the g++ compiler is used.
 On Windows, MSVC2013 or newer is required (the free 'express' versions of MSVC are ok).

-Furthermore, CPDE required building and configuring the following 3rd party libraries
+Furthermore, CPDE requires building and configuring the following 3rd party libraries

 | Library                             | Description/Comments |
 | ----------------------------------- | -------------------- |